Are you ready to discover your college program?

-Daily activities for this profession differ based on employer and position, but most financial managers perform financial and market analysis, executive financial advising, and personnel management.
-Analysis helps financial managers increase organizational profits by identifying opportunities to cut costs and/or expand business through acquisitions, mergers, and investments.
+Daily activities differ based on employer and position.
+These managers typically perform financial and market analysis, executive financial advising, and personnel management.
+Analysis helps financial managers increase profits.
+They identify opportunities to cut costs and expand through acquisitions, mergers, and investments.

 Financial managers also prepare financial reports, ensure legal compliance, and oversee budgeting duties.
 As managers of financial departments or branches, these professionals may also participate in the hiring, training, and supervision of finance staff.